vyra-entity/vyra_base_python/docs/com/ipc_communication.rst

 Cleanup
 -------

-Socket-Dateien sollten beim Shutdown gelöscht werden:
+Socket-Dateien should on Shutdown gelöscht are:

 .. code-block:: python